This is the multi-page printable view of this section. Click here to print.

 Server Type

-For detailed information about the server types provided by MySQL(DBaaS), please refer to MySQL(DBaaS) Server Types.
+For details on the server types provided by MySQL(DBaaS), refer to MySQL(DBaaS) Server Types.

 Standard db1v2m4